jrandj/java-11/README.md

 1. A useful mnemonic is PECS: Producer Extends, Consumer Super.
 If you need a List to produce T values (you want to read Ts from the list), you need to declare it using extends.
 If you need a list to consume T values (you want to write Ts into the list), you need to declare it using super.
 If you need to both read and write to a list you need to declare it exactly with no wildcards.

-1. In the below example, if you want to write elements into the list, you can't add a Number, Integer or a Double because each one is not compatable with all types.
+1. In the below example, if you want to write elements into the list, you can't add a Number, Integer or a Double because each one is not compatible with all types.
 A Number can be read because any of the lists will contain a Number or a subclass of Number.
 When using extends like this you can only read, and not write.
     ```java
     List<? extends Number> foo = new ArrayList<>();